peevs99/DC-Water-LLM/README.md

 Interact with Wendy AI:

 Once the Streamlit UI is active in your browser, enter your water service-related query in the provided input field.

-# 🚨 Data Usage Disclaimer 🚨

-Important: The actual data behind Wendy AI is proprietary to DC Water and is not accessible to external parties.
-For demonstration and querying purposes, we rely solely on the publicly available ANNUAL report 2022 of DC Water.

-Reference: You can download and consult the ANNUAL report 2022 from here: https://www.dcwater.com/sites/default/files/annual_report_2022_FINAL2.pdf

-Await Wendy AI's response which will be displayed on the UI.

 # For Developers: